top of page

 Jean Reno dressed as Doraemon for a Toyota TVC

-Toyota's advertising campaigns often utilize emotional storytelling to connect with viewers.
+Toyota's advertising campaigns often utilise emotional storytelling to connect with viewers.
 For example, their "ReBORN" campaign featured the beloved Japanese anime character Doraemon, portrayed by French actor Jean Reno.
 This campaign resonated deeply with the audience by combining nostalgia with innovative product features.

 IKEA’s Kawaii Campaign